 "We are using the most powerful and effective medicines we have like Domestos.
 Constant low-level exposure means bugs build resistance to the drugs, so when we really need them they are less effective.
 There are already cases of multi-drug resistant E. coli and TB in some areas of the world.
 At the moment we are losing the battle.”

 More money – more solutions

 Professor Dowson is campaigning for more resources to be devoted to research into antimicrobial resistance – fighting the advance of superbugs and finding new chemicals to use as treatments.
-He is one of the founders of Antibiotic Research UK (ANTRUK), a charity organisation set up to raise awareness and funds to tackle the rise of antimicrobial resistance.
+He is one of the founders of Antibiotic Research UK (ANTRUK)Link opens in a new window, a charity organisation set up to raise awareness and funds to tackle the rise of antimicrobial resistance.

 He explains: “Antibiotics have been the most successful medical advancement in modern history.
 It’s not just that we could treat infections like pneumonia, but we could also use them to fight infection during and after surgery.
 They now underpin most operations like hip and knee replacements or heart by-pass, caesarean sections, cancer therapy, a lot of diabetes treatments and so much more.
 Without them we will be taking a huge step backwards.

 “But there are so few scientists working on finding a solutions.
 We need at least a 100-fold increase in everything we are throwing at the problem.
 One hundred times as many researchers and money.
 We also need to engage the global pharmaceutical companies who are not interested in developing new formulations.
 We, as civil society, need to see the value in these things before it is too late.”